- Signs of cancer in dogs

 Treatment of cancer in dogs

 Because many types of cancer in dogs are the same as in humans, the treatments are quite similar too.
-The type of treatment your vet recommends will depend on the type of cancer, how large the tumour is, its location, and whether the cancer has spread.
+The type of treatment of cancer for dogs your vet recommends will depend on the type of cancer, how large the tumour is, its location, and whether the cancer has spread.
 It’s quite common for your vet to recommend a combination of treatments in order to target the existing tumour and prevent the return of the cancer.

 Surgery may be suggested, but this treatment may not be suitable for cancers that have widely spread to other locations.
 Other common types of treatment include radiotherapy and chemotherapy.
 It is important to be reassured that chemotherapy is not conducted in the same way in dogs as it is in humans: dogs receive lower doses of toxic chemotherapy medications than humans with the aim of minimising unwanted side-effects such as sickness and nausea that could otherwise reduce their quality of life.
 Hair loss, as seen in many humans undergoing chemotherapy, is not a common side-effect in dogs.

 In addition to treating the cancer itself, your vet may recommend treatments to minimise the impact the disease has on your dog.
 For example, if your dog has lost a lot of weight, a higher energy diet might be recommended.
-If they are in discomfort or pain, then your vet will likely to be able to prescribe pain-relief medications to help with this.
+If they are in discomfort or pain, then your vet will likely to be able to prescribe pain-relief medications for dogs to help with this.

 Recovering from cancer surgery in dogs

 Pet surgery is a tough time in the lives of both owners and their pets, but once it’s all over and your dog is back home, the recovery process is the next big task ahead.
 If you want to make sure you get it right from the start, there are a few simple things to help make life easier.